 Benefits for businesses

-- Higher loyalty and retention rates: When customers receive reliable after-sales support, helpful follow-ups, and continued value after purchase, they’re more likely to stay loyal and choose your brand again rather than switching to a competitor.
+- Higher loyalty and customer retention rates: When customers receive reliable after-sales support, helpful customer follow-ups, and continued value after purchase, they’re more likely to stay loyal and choose your brand again rather than switching to a competitor.

 - Upsell and cross-sell opportunities: After-sales support opens the door for businesses to offer higher-value alternatives (upselling) or related products (cross-selling) that enhance the customer’s experience and align with their evolving needs.